Warner-Bell/aws-s3hosted-website-devops/README.md

     cd your-repo-name
     ```

-3. Update the configuration file with appropriate variables.
+3. Update the configuration file with appropriate variables as explained in [CONFIG_SETUP.md](https://github.com/Warner-Bell/AWS-S3Hosted-Website-CI_CD/blob/f070c8c586f654f576928a14680486e3005c005b/CONFIG_SETUP.md).

+### 2. Testing and Deployment

-4. Add your website files to the `website-prod` directory.
+1. Add your website files to the `website-prod` directory.
 Ensure your file structure aligns with the project setup for smooth deployment.

-5. Test your changes locally.
+2. Test your changes locally.
 You can use a tool like `http-server` to serve your static files for testing:

     ```bash
     npm install -g http-server
     http-server ./website-prod
     ```

+3. Create a Remote Copy of your Customized repo on GitHub by editing the `REPO_NAME=` in the [create-remote-repo.sh](https://github.com/Warner-Bell/AWS-S3Hosted-Website-CI_CD/blob/966af9c5136f472f4341ea60cd545249307d1344/create-remote-repo.sh) file and then running it.
+Once the repo is created.

-6. Commit your changes:
+4. Commit your changes:

     ```bash
     git add .
     git commit -m "deploy-site"
     ```

-7. Push your changes to trigger the update workflow:
+5. Push your changes to trigger the deploy workflow:

     ```bash
     git push origin main
     ```

+---

 ## 📚 Additional Resources